milliQan-sw/milliqanOffline/Run3Detector/README.md

 Each event of the tree contains several vectors storing details such as the channel, nPE, area and time of the pulses.
 The most important are summarised below:

-- chan: channel that recorded the pulse
+- chan: channel that recorded the pulse.
+See mapping [here](https://github.com/milliQan-sw/milliqanOffline/files/10484641/channelMapping.pdf)
 - layer: layer of channel
 - area: area of the pulse in pVs
 - nPE: number of photons contained in pulse (determined through SPE calibration, approximate)